SensorAnalyticsAus/S-Big_Visual_Analytics/README.md

 About
 =====
 S-BigVA™ is a fully functional *visual analytics* application implemented within a VirtualBox virtual machine (VM).
-It can be used for finding anomalies (strange events) within videos and image repositories.
+It can be used for finding anomalies (unique events) within videos and image repositories.
 VM login and Samba login are both the same.
 <p>username: saauser password: saauserV7

 Demo Videos